EDUCBA Logo

 Excel Shortcut New Sheet 1-3

-We will then get a box which will ask different files which we want to open and insert.
-Select Worksheet icon as shown below and click on OK.
+We will then get a box that will ask for different files which we want to open and insert.
+Select the Worksheet icon as shown below and click on OK.

 Excel Shortcut New Sheet 1-4